Ngā here whakarahi tāone i Wakapirau

 Additional growth limitations in north Warkworth

 - The area north of the river is subject to an additional limitation as there is limited capacity in the existing wastewater network to service growth.
-This is separate to the capacity issue at the wastewater treatment plant, and therefore it won’t be alleviated as soon as the Snells Beach Wastewater Treatment Plant is operational.
-A new north-west growth servicing pipeline is in the design phase.
-This pipeline will alleviate growth restrictions in north Warkworth when it's completed in 2028.
+A new Warkworth growth-servicing pipeline is in the detailed sign phase.
+This pipeline will alleviate growth restrictions in north Warkworth when it's completed in late 2027.

-- Auckland Council may still grant resource consents, but with conditions that mean developments cannot connect to the wastewater network until our new treatment plant in Snells Beach is operational and the north-west growth servicing pipeline is completed.
+- Auckland Council may still grant resource consents, but with conditions that mean developments cannot connect to the wastewater network until the growth servicing pipeline is completed.

 Any questions?